 The English word ‘Meditation’ has been derived from two Latin words; meditari which means to think, ponder, dwell upon, exercise the mind, focus attention; and mederi which means to heal.

-One definition, which finds a universal and wide spread acceptance, is that meditation simply means a ‘no thought state’.
+Meditation simply means a ‘no thought' or 'empty mind' state.
 A restless mind creates an ‘inner chatter’ and does not know how to remain in the present moment.
-Meditation cuts through this incessant thought flow to reach a tranquil state.
-Hence, a simple definition of Meditation is ‘stillness of mind’.
+Meditation cuts through this incessant thought flow to reach a tranquil state of mind.

 No thought state